Korean Grammar Point

 Key Takeaways

-• 아/어/여 지다 is used for indicating a change in state.
+• 아/어/여 지다 is used to express becoming or changing into a state.

 Quick Recap Quiz